 The National Honor Society is an organization for outstanding students in grades 10, 11, & 12.
 Students are selected by a faculty advisory committee.
 The following criteria are required for membership:

-- Scholarship = 3.75 weighted grade point average or above, GPA must be maintained. - Examples must be demonstrated and maintained in Leadership be demonstrated and maintained in Service.
+- Scholarship = 3.75 weighted grade point average or above, GPA must be maintained. - Examples must be demonstrated and maintained in Leadership, Service, and Character.